gordillo99/jjgordillo/README.md

 Personal Website

+Website can be seen at jjgordillo.herokuapp.com

 Created from scratch using Bootstrap and jQuery.
 Hosted using Heroku.

-Start local environment running: node index.js
+Start local environment by running the following (inside cloned repository): npm install node index.js

-Website can be seen at jjgordillo.herokuapp.com